AntoinePinto/custom-decision-tree/README.md

 The library currently has the following limitations :

 *   Only two class classification is supported
-*   Feature importance are not supported
+*   Feature importance is not supported
 *   Split computation and decision trees computation are not parallelized

+## Credits

+This repository is maintained by Antoine PINTO (antoine.pinto1@outlook.fr).